storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 >
 > For detailed information on how UMA's dispute resolution works, [visit their website](https://uma.xyz/).

-This arbitration policy is a dispute resolution mechanism that follows [UMA's](https://uma.xyz/) rules.
+This arbitration policy is a dispute resolution mechanism that uses UMA’s optimistic oracle to verify disputes.
 Below we share a high-level overview of how the UMA dispute process works.

 ## Smart Contract Flow Diagram